SaloniMi/HygieiaShield/README.md

 **Purpose:**

 - Routes patients to the right facility—not simply the nearest one
+- Translates triage acuity into an appropriate level of care
+  - ESI 1–3 → Emergency Department
+  - ESI 4 → Urgent Care
+  - ESI 5 → Outpatient
+- Selects the optimal facility within that care category based on capacity, wait times, and operational status
 - Combines patient acuity, capacity, and operational status to determine the optimal destination
 - Dynamically balances demand across healthcare facilities during local surges
 - Manages the complete reservation lifecycle from intake to arrival